 What is it about this new SunPatiens introduction that got the attention and recognition of All-America Selections judges?
-The plant shrugs off summer heat, rain, and wind, producing soft salmon pink flowers from early spring until frost.
+The plant shrugs off the summer heat, rain, and wind, producing soft salmon-pink flowers from early spring until frost.
 Flowers may reach three inches in size, attracting hummingbirds with nectar-rich flowers.
-Plants average two feet in height, and require minimal fertilizing.Continue to 5 of 9 below.
+Plants average two feet in height and require minimal fertilizing.Continue to 5 of 9 below.

 05 of 09

 Florific Sweet Orange

 Wherever you decide to place the compact, mounding plants of Florific Sweet Orange impatiens in the garden, their bi-colored orange blooms will stand out.
 Fertilize and deadhead these flowers monthly to ensure repeat blooming from late spring until frost.
 The hue and form of the blossoms appeal to all pollinators, from bees and butterflies to hummingbirds.

 06 of 09